huseyinbuyukdere/gobasicapi/README.md

 If you want authorization by JWT you can set "IsPublic" flag as false but you need to modify login api for verify credentials.

-It includes logging middleware.
-Logging middleware is logging all requests to log file which seperated by date.

 ```bash
 var routes = []models.Route{
 	models.Route{HandlerFunction: api.Login, Path: "/login", MethodName: "POST", IsPublic: true},